roboconf/roboconf.github.io/en/developer-guide/understanding-the-messaging-with-rabbit-mq--up-to-v0.5.md

 ## Clients and Queues

 The DM and all the agents have their own client for RabbitMQ.
 Each of them has also its own queue.
+And all of this is contextual within an application.

 The DM's queue is called...